pydio/pydio-doc-howto/2_centos_install.md

 ### Database

-The default MariaDB package shipped with CentOS 7 is to old, so we install MariaDB repo to get version 10.4:
+The default MariaDB package shipped with CentOS 7 is too old, so we install MariaDB repo to get version 10.4:

 ```sh
 # Add MariaDB 10.4 CentOS repository list